szTheory/meta_presenter/README.md

 * add support for actionsupport3, will require enabling it in the Appraisal file and then fixing any bugs in the build
 * tests for ActionMailer support
-* add an optional task that generates the scaffolding for you.
-Or, you can manually create the files you want
+* optional `rake meta_presenter:install` that generates the scaffolding for you.
+Or, you can manually create the files you want.
 * add support for layouts

 ## Contributing